Feat2GS: Probing Visual Foundation Models with Gaussian Splatting: Conclusion

-\textbf{Acknowledgments.} We thank \textit{Yuxuan Xue}, \textit{Vladimir Guzov}, \textit{Garvita Tiwari} for their valuable feedback, and the members of \textit{Endless AI Lab} and \textit{RVH (Real Virtual Humans)} for their help and discussions. \textit{Yuliang Xiu} has received funding from the European Union’s Horizon $2020$ research and innovation programme under the Marie Skłodowska-Curie grant agreement No.$860768$ (\href{https://www.clipe-itn.eu}{CLIPE} project). \textit{Yue Chen} and \textit{Xingyu Chen} are supported by the Research Center for Industries of the Future (RCIF) at Westlake University, and the Westlake Education Foundation. \textit{Prof. Gerard Pons-Moll} is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 - Project number 390727645, and is endowed by the Carl Zeiss Foundation.
+\textbf{Acknowledgments.} We thank \textit{Yuxuan Xue}, \textit{Vladimir Guzov}, \textit{Garvita Tiwari} for their valuable feedback, and the members of \textit{Endless AI Lab} and \textit{Real Virtual Humans} for their help and discussions.
+This work is funded by the Research Center for Industries of the Future (RCIF) at Westlake University, the Westlake Education Foundation, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (EmmyNoether Programme, project: Real Virtual Humans), and the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A. \textit{Yuliang Xiu} also received funding from the European Union's Horizon $2020$ research and innovation programme under the Marie Skłodowska-Curie grant agreement No.$860768$ (\href{https://www.clipe-itn.eu}{CLIPE} project), and Max Planck Institute for Intelligent Systems. \textit{Gerard Pons-Moll} is a Professor at the University of Tübingen endowed by the Carl Zeiss Foundation, at the Department of Computer Science and a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.